 Read the MSN carefully.
 If you disagree with a Medicare coverage or payment decision, you can appeal the decision.
 The MSN contains information about your appeal rights.

 You'll get a MSN in the mail every 3 months, and you must file your appeal within 120 days of the date you get the MSN.
-You can also track your Medicare claims or view electronic MSNs by visit MyMedicare.gov.
+You can also log into your secure Medicare account to track your Medicare claims or sign up for electronic MSNs to view or download them anytime.
 Claims will generally be available within 24 hours after processing.

 There are 3 ways to file an appeal: